MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-05-28-hyung-ki-joo.markdown

 {% include video.html vid="vi1JeWrIPeA" %}

-AG: The drummer [Bill Bruford](https://en.wikipedia.org/wiki/Bill_Bruford) talks about this.
+AG: The drummer [Bill Bruford&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Bill_Bruford) talks about this.
 He says some people are producers, some people are musicians.
 Some people can go into a studio and lay down an album in 2 hours.
-Some people, like [Peter Gabriel](https://en.wikipedia.org/wiki/Peter_Gabriel), it takes 8 or 10 years to put out an album.
+Some people, like [Peter Gabriel&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Peter_Gabriel), it takes 8 or 10 years to put out an album.
 It's not that it's bad, it's great.
 But one guy can put out an album and another can put out 100 albums.
 {: .interviewer }

 HJ: Right!
 I do sometimes write songs and, again, I don't consider myself a natural born songwriter.
-I'm not your Ira and George Gershwin.
-I'm not your Irving Berlin, but I love the form of the art of song and I've written a few songs.
+I'm not your [Ira&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Ira_Gershwin) and [George Gershwin&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/George_Gershwin).
+I'm not your [Irving Berlin&nbsp;<i class="non-mwm fa fa-wikipedia-w" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Irving_Berlin), but I love the form of the art of song and I've written a few songs.
 But, phew, it's tough.
 Really tough.
 {: .interviewee }

 I must say I was a little bit heartened, but a friend of mine is Billy Joel.
 I said, "Man, it's so hard to write a song.
 I just feel like giving up."
 I even showed him a piece, and said, "I don't know.
 Should I do this?"
 And he's like, "What are you talking about, man?
 It's like giving birth!"
 He's one of those people that will just take forever and really struggle with music and lyrics. <span class="important">He's considered one of the world's greatest songwriters, right?
 If he can struggle, then I can too.</span>